huang-feiyu/huang-feiyu/README.md

 * Soft Skills: Problem-Solving, Communication, Cooperation

 <details><summary> </summary>
 <p style="color:#FFFFFF">In 2023 Oct, I found HCI research was different from what I thought before.
 I chose to work in industry and rethought what I wanted to do.
-Clearly, I didn't want to do research kinds of things.</p>
+Clearly, I didn't want to do research kinds of things.
+Besides, my personality is also against programming.
+I was born at a wrong time</p>
 </details>